phillycommunitywireless/phillycommunitywireless/content/en/_index.md

   # Norris Square project
   - type: call-to-action-image
     heading: Norris Square Network
-    text: We are building our first community wireless network in the area around <i class="fa fa-map-marker"></i> [Norris Square Park](https://goo.gl/maps/e4dJb3ghqgnNP53e8).
+    text: We are beginning to build out a community wireless network in the area around [<i class="fa fa-map-marker"></i> Norris Square Park](https://goo.gl/maps/e4dJb3ghqgnNP53e8).
 If you live there, you can either get connected or host an antenna to connect your neighbors.
     link:
       text: Get Connected
       href: getconnected/